ebzzry/ebzzry.github.io/en/src/nix.md

 ```

 This function has two parameters: `{ a, b }`—a parameter specification for a set with two elements,
 and `x`—a regular parameter.
-Take note, too, that the parameter specification is not a real set, but
+Take note, that the parameter specification is not a real set, but
 merely a way to match arguments; it uses a comma, as value separator.
 Inside this function we
 combine the inputs with the `+` operator.
 To use this function, we’d do it like: